China–Japan relations

-In contemporary times, China and Japan are among the world's largest economies and major trading partners, with bilateral trade reaching $292.6 billion in 2024; China has been Japan's largest trading partner since 2005.
-Despite strong economic ties, relations are strained by geopolitical disputes, wartime history, and the Senkaku (Diaoyu) Islands dispute, which is administered by Japan but claimed by China.
-Additionally, Japan's security concerns over Taiwan, controversies over Japan's wartime actions including the Nanjing Massacre, visits to the Yasukuni Shrine, and differing historical narratives continue to fuel tensions.
+In contemporary times, China and Japan are among the world's largest economies and major trading partners, with bilateral trade reaching $322 billion in 2025; China has been Japan's largest trading partner since 2005.
+China is the largest source of tourists and foreign students to Japan.
+Despite strong economic ties, relations are strained due to geopolitical disputes, wartime history, and the dispute about the Senkaku (Diaoyu) Islands, which are administered by Japan but claimed by China.
+Additionally, Japan's security concerns over Taiwan, controversies over Japan's wartime actions including the Nanjing Massacre and Unit 731, visits by Japanese politicians to the Yasukuni Shrine, and differing historical narratives continue to fuel tensions.
 Public opinion surveys show that overwhelming majority of people in both countries have negative views of each other.
 While efforts have been made to improve relations, longstanding disagreements remain.